maartene/EscapeWithYourBooty/NOTES.md

     - ⚠️ Find pirate position (assume it is at 0 first)

 ## 🍅 Pomodoro 6 + n
-    - Validate isThisASafeRoute with arbitrary seas
+    - ✅ Validate isThisASafeRoute with arbitrary seas
-    - Line 65 and 66 are equal
+    - ✅ Line 65 and 66 are equal

+## 🍅 Pomodoro 7 - Patrolling Navy Vessels
+⚠️ Guard on sea bounds is duplicated to multiple places ⚠️ Deduplicate finding a ship (navy or pirate)